encode/django-rest-framework/docs/api-guide/permissions.md

 To use custom model permissions, override `DjangoModelPermissions` and set the `.perms_map` property.
 Refer to the source code for details.

-The `DjangoModelPermissions` class also supports object-level permissions.
-Third-party authorization backends such as [django-guardian][guardian] that provide object-level permissions should work just fine with `DjangoModelPermissions` without any custom configuration required.

 ---

 # Custom permissions